 If you’re thinking of remodeling your current home, think about the projects you would want to complete and get some quotes for them.
 Consider not only the costs associated with those projects, but also consider the increase in home value and enjoyment of your home that you will get by completing them.

-Once you have a handle on the costs associated with each decision, it often makes it much easier to determine which is the better option for you.
+Once you compare home improvement quotes and have a handle on the costs associated with each decision, it often makes it much easier to determine which is the better option for you.
 If the decision is still not clear-cut and obvious, balancing costs with all these other factors can help you figure out the best choice for you and your future.